Adam Smith: As a symbol of free-market economics

 The recovery of a great foreign market will generally more than compensate the transitory inconvenience of paying dearer during a short time for some sorts of goods.

 However, he added that in general, a retaliatory tariff "seems a bad method of compensating the injury done to certain classes of our people, to do another injury ourselves, not only to those classes, but to almost all the other classes of them".

 Economic historians such as Jacob Viner regard Smith as a strong advocate of free markets and limited government (what Smith called "natural liberty"), but not as a dogmatic supporter of laissez-faire.

 The economist Daniel Klein believes using the term "free-market economics" or "free-market economist" to identify the ideas of Smith is too general and slightly misleading.
 Klein offers six characteristics central to the identity of Smith's economic thought and argues that a new name is needed to give a more accurate depiction of the "Smithian" identity.
 The economist David Ricardo set straight some of the misunderstandings about Smith's thoughts on free market.
 Many continue to fall victim to the thinking that Smith was a free-market economist without exception, though he was not.
 Ricardo pointed out that Smith was in support of helping infant industries.
 Smith believed that the government should subsidise newly formed industry, but he did fear that when the infant industry grew into adulthood, it would be unwilling to surrender the government help.
 Smith also supported tariffs on imported goods to counteract an internal tax on the same good.
 Smith also fell to pressure in supporting some tariffs in support for national defence.

-Some have also claimed, Emma Rothschild among them, that Smith would have supported a minimum wage, although no direct textual evidence supports the claim.
-Indeed, Smith wrote:
+Some have also argued, Emma Rothschild among them, that Smith would have supported a minimum wage, although no direct textual evidence supports the claim.
+Smith wrote: